dimitris-c/PostsTechTest/README.md

 ### Instalation
-For the simplicity of the tech project I've added the 3rd libraries (via CocoaPods) in the repo so you'd just open the workspace and run the project.
+For the simplicity of the tech project I've added the 3rd party libraries (via CocoaPods) in the repo so you'd just open the workspace and run the project.

 ### Libraries Used
 * RxSwift